dmfrancisco-josecapela/scurry/readme.txt

+ The documentation is written in portuguese, since this project was developed for a compilers course assignment.
+This was made in a short time and will not be updated in future.

  SCURRY v2.01 - Dep. de Engenharia Informatica da Faculd.
 Ciencia e Tecnologia da UC
  -----------------------------------------------------------------------------------
  David Marquês Francisco       nº2007183509    <dmfranc@student.dei.uc.pt>